actualbudget/docs/docs/config/https.md

 If you can’t easily create new files, you can also configure HTTPS using environment variables.
 Set the `ACTUAL_HTTPS_KEY` and `ACTUAL_HTTPS_CERT` environment variables to the contents of the `.key` and `.crt` files, respectively.
 If you’re unable to include newlines in the environment variable values, you can replace any newlines with `\n` and Actual will automatically convert them back to newlines.

 ### Configuring the Desktop App:
-To configure the desktop app, follow these steps on the "Where's the server?" screen.
+To configure the desktop app, follow these steps on the _Where's the server?_ screen.

 1. Enter your server URL and click OK.
 2. If you see an error message asking you to select your certificate, choose the appropriate certificate and try again.